JAMA October 10, 2017

 Population

-Patients with moderate to severe ARDS
+Patients with ARDS

 Comparator